cesaraustralia/Dispersal.jl/docs/src/index.md

 Layers are a concept not present in Cellular.jl.
 They provide overlay grids of additional information about dispersal potential.

-Like models, than can be combined arbitrarily in tuples.
-Methods loop through all relevant layers to return a scalar that is the product of their outputs.
+Like models, than can be combined arbitrarily, in this case in a tuple.
+Methods loop through all layers to return a scalar that is the product of their outputs.
+Unrelated layers are ignored.

 ### Types